clashmaster007/Standard-Deviation-Program-in-Cplusplus/README.md

 # Standard-Deviation-Program-in-Cplusplus
-Population Standard Deviation Program in C++ With Explanation
+Population Standard Deviation Program in C++ With Explanation By BeingHelper

 Authour: Bilal Asghar